AndrasCsorba/Photon/README.md

 1. Open [`index.html`] in a web browser.
 2. Use the search form to search for images.
 3. Click the "More" button to load more images.
 4. You need an Api key from the Pexels.com/api/key website.
-Sorry!

-6. const auth = ""; //ADD THE AUTH KEY
-In this point.
-This is the first line of the JS File.
+ I gived my key.
+The first line in my code.
+I know, this is not safe, but I think so many, HR worker's don't want to make an Api key.

 ## Contribution Guidelines
 1. Fork the repository.